 The ratios play a very important role in brewing.
 They define the proportions between the raw materials and the beer, or between the raw materials and the intermediate products needed for brewing (malt, cooked grains, ...).
-These grains-to-beer proportions vary according to the type of beer, its density and the nature of the raw materials used.
+These grains-to-beer proportions vary according to the type of beer, the original density of the wort and the nature of the raw materials used.
 Schematically, the brewing ratios are as follows:

 |100 liters||50 liters||2:1||Strong beer|